Tycro-Games/tycro-games.github.io/_posts/2024-02-24-Learning-Raytracing-in-8-weeks Part 1.md

 ## How we can approximate a sphere that emits light
 I am quite new to raytracing, but the simplest approach to adding an area light is to have an imaginary sphere that acts as a light source.
 The idea is very similar to our point light: while an area light shares a color and a position with a point light, it is different because it has a volume.
 For instance, a sphere would have a radius that defines its volume.

  Let's consider the following: we take a random point on the sphere and shoot a shadow ray towards it.
 We repeat this process for a certain number of times and add up the total light intensity, like we did with the point light.
 Then, we can divide by the total number of shadow rays that we fired, and we end up with a pretty good approximation of the extent to which we are in a shadow (the percentage).
+This method is called **Monte Carlo integration**.
 This is how a version of this in code might look like:

 ```cpp